abmarnie/abmarnie/README.md

 ## Hi there 👋

-I currently work on enterprise business applications, primarily acting as a specialist on Web API and database design.
+I currently work on enterprise business applications, primarily acting as a specialist on Web API and database design, but I also greatly stepping up to take on product management and team lead tasks to enable those around and make whatever project I am working on a success (no matter how bad the situation might be).

 My favorite domains to work in as a hobbyist are:
 - Game Development